 - 1.1 The purpose of this report is to take stock of the options for moving forward with the Local Plan Review (LPR).
-An earlier version of this report has been presented to the Planning and Transportation Policy Working Group and a summary of their discussion is contained within section 4.
+An earlier version of this report has been presented to the Policy & Resources Committee (and before that, the Planning and Transportation Policy Working Group).
+A summary of the discussions is contained within section 5.
 Each of the identified options have pros and cons and these are set out in this report.
-Setting the direction of travel for the LPR is important to determine next steps and members are asked to indicate their preferred option. - 1.2 The decision will form the basis for determining next steps for the LPR and whether a revised Local Development Scheme (LDS) should be prepared. - 1.3 Officers sought to identify a full range of potential options for review, within the constraint that Local Plans, if they are to be given any weight in determining planning applications, must be prepared within the statutory and regulatory framework of the English planning system.
+Setting the direction of travel for the LPR is important to determine next steps and members of the Working Group were asked to indicate their preferred option so that a recommendation could be made to the Policy & Resources Committee.
+Policy & Resources supported the recommendations at the meeting on 18 October 2023. - 1.2 This decision impacts determines the next steps for the Local Plan Review and the work priorities for the planning policy team. - 1.3 Officers sought to identify a full range of potential options for review, within the constraint that Local Plans, if they are to be given any weight in determining planning applications, must be prepared within the statutory and regulatory framework of the English planning system.